gergo-tar/laravel-multilingual-architecture/README.md

 # Laravel Multilingual Architecture

 A Multilingual Architecture with Laravel 5.6 PHP Framework.
-The Demo contains a simple multilingual bloging system with SEO metadata generation.
+The Demo contains a simple multilingual blogging system with SEO meta-data generation.

 ## Getting Started